makersacademy/airport_challenge/README_SOLUTION.md

 From the domain model, I have written a feature.rb file to write the desired software behaviour as a feature test - writing the lines of code that I envisage solving this particular issue for the user story.

-Once I've received the predicted our come I took the lines of feature test code and reworked into a Rspec user test.
+Once I've received the predicted our come I took the lines of feature test code and reworked into a Rspec unit test.

+Then use the red, green, refactor process to iterate on the tests and build the code base.
+Working to have 100% test coverage and all tests passing.

 ### Status at point of push: